Shadow Branch Pattern

 Trade-offs

-Tooling recommended — automation tools significantly simplify the workflow and reduce errors.
-This is what git-shadow provides.
+Automation tools can simplify the workflow and reduce errors.

 The Shadow Branch Pattern works well when: